jaz770/cryptonite_taskphase_jasmine/Shell Variables.md

 pwn.college{AVD98Ap5k2Jwg9b1FquCL7EGjCa.dJjN1QDL4ATO0czW}
 ```
 >[!NOTE]
->I've used sh to invoke another shell in the process but this isn't necessary.
+>I've used sh to invoke another shell in the process, but this isn't necessary.
 Since the variable declaration is local to that particular shell process, /challenge/run will not inherit COLLEGE and directly invoking /challenge/run after declaring COLLEGE will give the flag.
 >
 >However, the new shell can be used to demonstrate that COLLEGE isn't inherited: